mne-tools/mne-hfo/README.md

     pipenv install mne-hfo

-Note: Installation has been tested on MacOSX and Ubuntu.
+Note: Installation has been tested on MacOSX and Ubuntu, but should probably work on Windows too.

 Documentation and Usage
 -----------------------